silnrsi/font-stroke-test/README.md

 # Stroke Test

 Stroke Test is a font used only in the development of stroke-based design tools.
 It is not intended to be an installable font family.
+For detailed information on the test glyphs provided see [details](documentation/details.md)

 For copyright and licensing information - including any Reserved Font Names - see [OFL.txt](OFL.txt).